 - Lightly grease a baking dish and place your salmon fillets inside.

 - Mix the soy sauce, sweet chilli and ginger together and pour over the salmon.

-- Cover with a lid or some baking foil and bake in the oven for 20 minutes, turning the salmon halfway through cooking.
+- Cover with a lid or some baking foil and bake in the oven for 16 minutes or until fully cooked, turning the salmon halfway through cooking.

 - To cook your stir fry vegetables, heat the oil in a wok or large frying pan over a medium to high heat, then add the broccoli and green beans.